Last Updated on August 6, 2022

-The very first part of the Oatman Highway just takes you through McConnio, but as you reach the edge of town, you are greeted with a stretch of desert, heading straight for the mountains, and this is where the fun begins!
+The very first part of the Oatman Highway just takes you through McConnio.
+As you reach the edge of town, you are greeted with a stretch of desert, heading straight for the mountains.
+This is where the fun begins!

 Cool Springs Cabins

-As you reach the mountains, you’ll come to ‘Cool Springs Cabins’ which was a classic Route 66 gas station built in the early 1920’s.
+As you reach the mountains, you’ll come to ‘Cool Springs Cabins’.
+This is a classic Route 66 gas station built in the early 1920’s.
 With the introduction of the Interstate, the Cool Springs Cabins became another victim of the decline of Route 66, closing its doors in 1966.
 The old gas station stood in ruins until it was restored, opening once more in 2004.
-It’s no longer a working gas station (although there are old fashioned pumps on the forecourt) but it is open 7 days a week as a museum and gift shop.
+It’s no longer a working gas station (although there are old fashioned pumps on the forecourt).
+It is open 7 days a week as a museum and gift shop.

 If you’re after a ‘loo with a view‘, Cool Springs Cabins has a fancy porta potty in the car park, complete with an outside sink and mirror!
 It’s been a while since my visit, so I hope it’s still there!

 Some people wonder if Cool Springs is where Radiator Springs in the Disney Pixar Cars movie, based on Route 66, got its name from.
-However there are a couple of locations along the route with ‘Springs’ in the name and as far as I can find, the name isn’t taken from one particular town.
+However there are a couple of locations along the route with ‘Springs’ in the name but the name isn’t taken from one particular town.

 Schaffer Fish Bowl Spring

 An unexpected surprise along the Sitgreaves Pass is the Schaffer Fish Bowl Spring.
 Unless you know it’s there, the chances are you’ll drive right past it!
 The Fish Bowl Spring isn’t signposted, but it’s located between mile markers 30 and 31.
-The section of road looks like this (I’m standing next to the Fish Bowl and the road in the shot is the direction you’d be coming from travelling East to West)…
+The section of road looks like this (in the image below).
+I’m standing next to the Fish Bowl.
+The road in the shot is the direction you’d be coming from travelling East to West.

 Once upon a time, the Sitgreaves Pass was the road to and from gold mines that were discovered in the area.
-A man named Schaffer came across a natural spring (which in a desert is obviously a bit of a lifeline!) so created the bowl to collect the water for passing travellers and animals.
+A man named Schaffer came across a natural spring (which in a desert is obviously a bit of a lifeline!).
+So he created the bowl to collect the water for passing travellers and animals.
 Someone then came along and put a couple of goldfish in there!

 There were a lot of bees and wasps flying around the Schaffer Fish Bowl Spring during my visit on a hot August day, so please be careful!